 - The injury was caused by the doctor’s negligence

-In many cases, a workers’ comp lawyer can help a victim file a medical malpractice claim while the worker’ compensation claim is still in progress.
+In many cases, a workers’ comp lawyer can help a victim file a medical malpractice claim while the workers’ compensation claim is still in progress.
+If you have experienced a workers’ comp doctor misdiagnosis or some other mistake and, as a result, suffered injury, you may consider discussing your rights and options with an attorney.